kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 4. If you get a stock Django error page for a [400, 403, 404, or 500 status code response](https://github.com/django/django/blob/master/django/views/defaults.py)
    with messaging unique to Django.
-5. If you POST a form and do not include a CSRF token, the CSRF error that comes back may be the Django default.
+5. If you POST a form and do not include a CSRF token, the application may return the default CSRF error for Django.

 ###What is the default password hash algorithm that Django uses?
 Were there any recent changes?

 [PBKDF2](https://docs.djangoproject.com/en/1.8/topics/auth/passwords/#how-django-stores-passwords)
 with HMAC and SHA256.
 Django increases the number of iterations for each major release as hardware gets faster and cheaper.
-Higher numbers of iterations mean that it will take longer to crack each password.
+Higher numbers of iterations mean that it takes longer to crack each password.
 Here's the number for each of the last few releases:

 * 1.6.x: [12k iterations](https://github.com/django/django/blob/stable/1.6.x/django/contrib/auth/hashers.py#L230)